pulumi/terraform-provider-digitalocean/docs/data-sources/spaces_bucket_objects.md

 # digitalocean_spaces_bucket_objects

-~> **NOTE on `max_keys`:** Retrieving very large numbers of keys can adversely affect Terraform's performance.
+~> **NOTE on `max_keys`:** Retrieving very large numbers of keys can adversely affect the provider's performance.

 The bucket-objects data source returns keys (i.e., file names) and other metadata about objects in a Spaces bucket.

 ## Example Usage

-The following example retrieves a list of all object keys in a Spaces bucket and creates corresponding Terraform object data sources:
+The following example retrieves a list of all object keys in a Spaces bucket and creates corresponding object data sources:

 ```hcl